kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/readme.md

 - `RestClient` is the base class of all the REST implementation classes

+   Use its static factory method `function createRestClient(\SimpleXMLElement $xml, string $abbrev)` to instantiate implementation classes.

 - abstract class `TranslatorWithDictionary` implements both `TranslateInterface` and `DictionaryInterface` and extends `RestClient1:

 ```php